jonlighthall/fortran/readme.md

 Groups of executeables can be run in sequnece with the following commands.

->`make test_auto` to run programs which do not require user input.
+>`make run` to run programs which do not require user input.

->`make test_man` to run programs which require user input.
+>`make run_man` to run programs which require user input.

->`make test_int` to run programs which require an interrupt signal to terminate.
+>`make run_int` to run programs which require an interrupt signal to terminate.